 By successfully completing this course you will receive a nationally recognised AQF Qualification.

 - patient care assistant

 - On-campus – The majority of teaching and assessment is conducted on-campus

 full-time: 6 months

-Mondays & Tuesdays, 9am-4pm.
+Mondays & Wednesdays, 9am-4pm.
 Additional days will be required for the completion of 10 days or 80 hours of placement.
 This course will also include some online and self-directed learning elements.

 Students must be a minimum of 17 years of age at the time of their first clinical placement.